Kennan

 The research behind every suggestion.

 Kennan doesn't improvise.
-Every prompt traces back to a named framework — peer-reviewed research or established practice — so you know why the move works.
-Nine domains, 63 entries, every one anchored so the in-app assistant can cite it directly.
+Every prompt traces back to a named framework, peer-reviewed research or established practice, so you know why the move works.
+7 domains, 19 entries, every one anchored so the in-app assistant can cite it directly.

 Job interviews